 Furthermore, decreasing government spending leads to a decline in overall expenditure, which leads to shrinking the deflationary gap.

-An appropriate fiscal policy to control recession (overall demand is lower than overall supply) can be attained through tax cuts, increasing governmental spending or adopting both approaches at different rates.
+An appropriate fiscal policy to control recession (overall demand is lower than overall supply) can be attained through tax cuts, increasing government spending, or adopting both approaches at different rates.

-The impact of governmental spending on income is greater than that of taxes on income.
-That is why GCC countries have recently been focusing on the governmental spending.
+The impact of government spending on income is greater than that of taxes on income.
+That is why GCC countries have recently been focusing on governmental spending.

-Additionally, tax cuts result in increasing individuals’ purchasing power, which leads to increasing consumer spending and, accordingly, increasing overall expenditure that ultimately eliminates recession.
+Additionally, tax cuts result in increasing individuals’ purchasing power, which leads to increased consumer spending and, accordingly, increased overall expenditure that ultimately eliminates recession.

-Influence on money supply takes place by employing open market policy, i.e. buying and selling bonds with view to reducing or increasing money supply.
+Influence on money supply takes place by employing open market policy, i.e. buying and selling bonds with a view to reducing or increasing the money supply.

-If a state aims to increase the quantity of money, it will purchase bonds to individuals, which would lead to increasing bond prices.
-Further, purchasing bonds from individuals will lead to increasing bank deposits and hence, increasing the volume of lending extended to business people at a lower interest rate due to increased liquidity with commercial banks.
+If a state aims to increase the quantity of money, it will purchase bonds from individuals, which would lead to increasing bond prices.
+Further, purchasing bonds from individuals will lead to increasing bank deposits and hence, increase the volume of lending extended to business people at a lower interest rate due to increased liquidity with commercial banks.

 However, if a state aims to reduce the quantity of money, it will sell bonds from individuals, which would lead to increasing bond prices.
-Further, sales of bonds to individuals will lead to decreasing bank deposits and hence, interest rate will go up and the volume of lending will decline.
+Further, sales of bonds to individuals will lead to decreasing bank deposits, and hence, the interest rates will go up and the volume of lending will decline.

-This policy is frequently employed by advanced countries such as USA given significant development of financial markets, which represents a prerequisite for the implementation of open market policy (daily trading volume in Wall Street Exchange is approximately USD 25 billion).
+This policy is frequently employed by advanced countries such as the USA given the significant development of financial markets, which represents a prerequisite for the implementation of an open market policy (daily trading volume in the Wall Street Exchange is approximately USD 25 billion).

 If a state aims to expand the money supply, it will decrease the statutory reserve percentage, which would lead to increasing the capabilities of commercial banks to extend loans.
 However, if a state aims to reduce the money supply, it will increase the statutory reserve percentage, which would lead to limiting the commercial banks’ capabilities to extend loans.

-To control economic downturn, a state will implement an expansionary monetary policy, where it will expand the money supply, which will lead to decreasing interest rates, and hence, promoting investments and ultimately increased overall demand.
+To control economic downturn, a state will implement an expansionary monetary policy, which will expand the money supply, which will lead to decreasing interest rates, hence, promoting investments and ultimately increasing overall demand.

 Which to adopt: fiscal policy or monetary policy?

-Most countries use both policies concurrently to achieve economic stability and attain the desirable economic goals even though fiscal policies have long term impacts while monetary policies have quick short term impacts.
+Most countries use both policies concurrently to achieve economic stability and attain the desired economic goals even though fiscal policies have long-term impacts while monetary policies have quick short-term impacts.

-Adoption of expansionary or deflationary fiscal policies will be dependent on the economy condition and if a state suffers recession or inflation.
+Adoption of expansionary or deflationary fiscal policies will be dependent on the economic condition and if a state suffers recession or inflation.

-However, if an economy encounters an inflation condition, deflationary fiscal policy will be adopted, where the state will decrease the governmental spending or increase taxes in order to decrease the overall expenditure.
-At the same time, deflationary monetary policy will be implemented, which will lead to increasing interest rates, resulting in decline in investments and lower overall demand.
+However, if an economy encounters an inflation condition, a deflationary fiscal policy will be adopted, where the state will decrease governmental spending or increase taxes in order to decrease the overall expenditure.
+At the same time, a deflationary monetary policy will be implemented, which will lead to increasing interest rates, resulting in a decline in investments and lower overall demand.